 Rushing the epilating process will result in hair follicles breaking at the surface – not good.

 So you’ll have to go slow and allow the tweezers to pull the hair from the roots.

-Always remember that the slower you go, the better the results.
-The less passes you need to make on the same area to pluck out hair.
+Always remember that the slower you go, the better the results—the fewer passes you need to make in the same area to pluck out hair.

 Take your time and enjoy the process even though it involves some pain, the results will be worth it.